aswnrhdev/binkgram/README.md

 2. Install Node.js if not already installed.
 3. Install the necessary dependencies using npm or yarn.
 4. Start the server using `npm start`
-5. Open the web application in your browser and start chatting.